-Acceptable Sources of Verification Third Party Docume Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration employer that apparatus is necessary for employment.
-Care attendant for disabled family members Written verification from attendant stating amount received, frequency of payments, hours of care.
+Acceptable Sc ources of Verification Third Party Documents Factor to be Upfront Written Oral Provided by Applicant Self-Declaration Verified Орнонс employer that apparatus is necessary for employment.
+Oral Аррисанс Sen-Decidiation Care attendant for disabled family members Written verification from attendant stating amount received, frequency of payments, hours of care.
 Written certification from doctor or rehabilitation agency that care is necessary to employment of family member.
 Telephone or in- person contact with source documented in file.
 Copies of receipts or cancelled checks indicating payment amount and frequency.
 Notarized statement or signed affidavit attesting to amounts paid.
 Cash value of life insurance policies Letter from insurance company Current statement Childcare expenses (including verification that a family member who has been relieved of childcare is working, attending school, or looking for employment) Written verification from person who provides care indicating amount of payment, hours of care, names of children, frequency of payment, and whether or not care is necessary to employment or education.
 Verification of employment as required under Employment Income.
-Verification of student status Telephone or in- person contact with these sources (childcare provider, employer, school) documented in file.
+Telephone or in- person contact with these sources (childcare provider, employer, school) documented in file.
 Copies of receipts or cancelled checks indicating payments.
 For school attendance, school records, such as paid fee statements that show that the time and duration of school attendance reasonably corresponds to the period of childcare.
 For verification of "looking for work," details of job search effort as required by owner's written policy.
+Verification of student status

-Factor to be Verified Upfront Third Written Party Documents Written Oral Provided by Applicant Self-Declaration itizenship (full or part-time) as required under Full-Time Student Status.
-Citizens must sign Turrent net compensation assets and asset income information electronically, by mail or fax or in person.
-Turrent net compensis, bonds, tocks, real amily assets savings, hecking accounts, ertificate of leposits, bonds, tocks, real aroperty) continued) Turrent net compensation electronically, by mail or fax or in person.
+Acceptable Sc ources of Verification Third - Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration (full or part-time) as required under Full-Time Student Status.
+Citizenship Citizens must sign declaration certifying U.S. Citizenship.
+Current net family assets (savings, checking accounts, certificate of deposits, bonds, stocks, real property) Current net family assets (savings, checking accounts, certificate of deposits, bonds, stocks, real property) (continued) Use of cooperative agreements with sources to obtain asset and asset income information electronically, by mail or fax or in person.
 Verification forms, letters or documents received from financial institutions, stockbrokers, real estate agents, employers indicating the current value of the assets and penalties or reasonable costs to be incurred in order to convert non-liquid assets into cash.
 Telephone or inperson contact with appropriate source, documented in file by the owner.
-Checking account - most recent 6 months of statements; Savings account - most recent statement(s), certificates of deposit, property appraisals, stock or bond documents, or other financial statements completed by financial institution.
+Checking account - most recent 3 months of statements; Savings account - most recent statement(s), certificates of deposit, property appraisals, stock or bond documents, or other financial statements completed by financial institution.
 Copies of real estate tax statements, if tax authority uses approximate market value.
-Quotes from attorneys, stockbrokers, bankers, and real estate agents that verify penalties and reasonable Citizens must sign declaration certifying U.S. Citizenship.
-For households with current family assets less than \$5,000, the household can self-declare the amount of assets and the amount of income the family expects to receive from the assets.
-Assets will be 3rd party verified for eligibility and every 3rd year participating in a Public Housing Program.
+Quotes from attorneys, stockbrokers, bankers, and real estate agents that verify penalties and reasonable costs incurred to convert asset to cash.
+Copies of real estate closing documents that indicate distribution of For households with current family assets less than \$5,000, the household can self-declare the amount of assets and the amount of income the family expects to receive from the assets.
+Assets will be 3 rd party verified for eligibility and every 3 rd year participating in a Public Housing Program.
 This does not apply to families required to attend zero income interviews or residents of Sunnyslope Manor or Fillmore Gardens.
 Notarized statement or signed affidavit stating cash value of assets or verifying cash held at applicant's home or in safe deposit box.